 India’s benchmark equity indices traded in the red during the mid-afternoon session on Tuesday on the back of weak global cues.

-However, the two indices had a gap down opening on account of weak global cues.
+However, the two indices opened a gap on weak global cues.

-Accordingly, domestic sentiment were marred by negative signals from other Asian markets.
+Accordingly, domestic sentiment was marred by negative signals from other Asian markets.

 Besides, investors were concerned after Fitch Ratings stated that there are increasing indications that India’s latest wave of Covid-19 infections would increase risks among financial institutions (FIs) by weakening near-term momentum in the economic recovery.